Army Credits "Persistent Modernization" Strategy for High-Speed Attack Breakthroughs

 Beginning in 2020, Project Convergence has been pushing the envelope of the much discussed “sensor-to-shooter” timeline to get “inside” of an enemy’s decision cycle and make critical, time-sensitive decisions ahead of an adversary to prevail in war.
 Using an AI-capable system called FireStorm, forward mini-drones called “Air Launched Effects” can relay target data specifics to larger drone, helicopter and ground attack platform which can be gathered, organized and transmitted to human decision-makers.
 A targeting and sensor-to-shooter pairing process used to require as long as 20minutes, and using high-speed, AI-capable computing and a “meshed” network of sensors, the process is now being done in 20 seconds.
 This is truly a paradigm-changing breakthrough, as advanced algorithms employed by AI-capable computers can organize otherwise disparate pools of sensor data and identify the optimal “weapon” or “shooter” or “countermeasure” method for a given combat circumstance in a matter of seconds.

-Now in its third year, the Army’s Project Convergency experiment has evolved to incorporate more joint, multi-domain connectivity and is also now expanding to include NATO allies as well.
+Now in its third year, the Army’s Project Convergence experiment has evolved to incorporate more joint, multi-domain connectivity and is also now expanding to include NATO allies as well.

 The Chief Innovation Officer of Army Futures Command, Lt.
 Gen. Thomas Todd, says the Project Convergence efforts have helped enable a strategy of “persistent modernization” wherein adjustments, adaptation and software upgrades can be made continuously.